aanickelson/GRAD521_DMPNickelson_2021/index.md

 **Contingency plans:**

-There is no contingency plan in place for if / when I leave this project.
-Based on previous research projects in our lab, the project will either be handed off to another graduate student or will terminate.
-The hand-off would be left up to me and the student.
+There are currently no students in my lab who would take on this project after me.
+If / when I leave this project, the responsibilities will be handed over to my PI.
+My PI owns the group Github where this project is stored, so he already has access.
+I will provide documentation in the README to describe each file, the purpose, the metadata, and the procedures.
+If I know ahead of time that I am leaving (e.g. before graduation), I will initiate a formal hand-off to ensure he understands the data structure and procedures.

 # Data Standards and Metadata